jj49411/cat_browser/README.md

 - A useful layout model that allows elements to align and distribute space within a container
 - Learn more: https://www.youtube.com/watch?v=JJSoEo8JSnc

+Axios
+- `delete` requests with a body need it to be set under a `data` key